Why Every Government Needs a Data Dictionary

 Where possible, governments should align with existing national or international standards to improve interoperability and reduce duplication of effort.

-Choosing the right platform is an important practical decision.
+Selecting the right platform is an important practical decision.
 Early-stage efforts may start with simple tools, while larger governments often require more robust solutions.

 Options range from spreadsheets and shared documents to dedicated data catalog and data governance platforms.
 The right choice depends on scale, complexity, and integration needs.
+When evaluating platforms, governments should consider usability, access control, version management, and how easily the tool fits into existing workflows.

-Step 7: populate and validate the data dictionary
+Step 7: Populate and Validate the Data Dictionary

 Once a platform is selected, populate the government data dictionary using the agreed standards and definitions.
 This is usually an iterative process.

 Validation is critical.
 Data owners and subject matter experts should review entries to confirm accuracy and completeness.
 Multiple review cycles are common and expected.
+The goal is not perfection on day one, but a reliable foundation that can be improved over time.

 A government data dictionary is a living asset, not a one-off deliverable.
 Clear governance is essential to keep it accurate and trusted.